slaterhaus/kiddo-pi/README.md

 #### Setting up Text-to-Speech (for voice output)

-The chatbot uses pyttsx3 for text-to-speech, which is a simple, offline text-to-speech library that works on most platforms without additional setup.
-It uses the default system TTS engine:

-- On Windows, it uses SAPI5
-- On macOS, it uses NSS
-- On Linux, it uses espeak

-No additional setup is required beyond installing the pyttsx3 library, which is included in the requirements.txt file.
+The chatbot uses gTTS (Google Text-to-Speech) for text-to-speech conversion, which provides high-quality speech synthesis.
+The pygame library is used to play the generated audio.

+Note that gTTS typically requires an internet connection to generate speech, as it uses Google's Text-to-Speech API.
+The chatbot will:
+1. Convert text to speech using gTTS
+2. Save the speech to a temporary audio file
+3. Play the audio file using pygame
+4. Delete the temporary file after playback

+Both gTTS and pygame are included in the requirements.txt file and will be installed automatically.

 ## Usage